A version of this article was originally posted in the IDONTMIND Journal.

 It’s important to recognize when worry turns to anxiety.
-If you’ve been asking yourself, am I just stressed out or is this an anxiety disorder, take a mental health test.
-We’ve shared the reasons you should take a mental health screening before, and now is the best time to check-in with your mental health.
-The results from an anxiety screening can lead you to amazing resources that can help you deal with Coronavirus-related anxiety.
+If you’ve been asking yourself, “Am I just stressed out or is this an anxiety disorder?”, then take our free, confidential anxiety test.
+We’ve shared the reasons you should take a mental health test before, and now is the best time to check in with your mental health.
+The results from a mental health screening can lead you to amazing resources that can help you deal with COVID-related anxiety.

-It’s important that we all take steps to be as proactive as possible so that the Coronavirus doesn’t continue to spread.
+It’s important that we all take steps to be as proactive as possible to keep COVID-19 transmission to a minimum.
 But excessive worrying isn’t going to fix anything.
 Accept that this is where we are today, and focus on what you can control.

-If you need some extra help with Coronavirus-related anxiety, text MHA to 741741 to reach a trained Crisis Counselor at Crisis Text Line.
+If you need some extra help with Coronavirus-related anxiety, text “MHA” to 741-741 to reach a trained Crisis Counselor at Crisis Text Line.
 The counselors are just a text away, and they’re ready to help you through whatever feelings you’re struggling with.
-And there’s a ton of other resources available on Mental Health America’s Covid-19 Resources page.
+And there are a ton of other resources available on Mental Health America’s Covid-19 Resources page.